 5 Painless Ways to Never Forget SPF

-But What If You Hate the Feel of Sunscreen?
+But What If You Hate the Feel?

-• Gel-based: Disappears on oily skin.
+• Gel-based: disappears on oily skin.

-• Tinted: Doubles as light makeup.
+• Tinted: doubles as light makeup.

-• Mist: Perfect for quick reapplication over makeup.
+• Mist: quick reapplication over makeup.

 Why This Works for Malaysians